hallucinogenizer/personal-hugo-blog/content/posts/javascript-functions-returning-functions.md

 But wait, this will still not work, because javascript's `.map()` function will not pass the value of `a` to our `addNumber(element, a)` function. `.map()` only passes the array `element` to our provided function.

 If only there were a way for us to generate an `addNumber` function with a fixed `a` value, that took only one argument (`element`).
 Aha!
-Super arrow functions!
+Curried arrow functions!

-Let's turn `addNumber` into a super arrow function:
+Let's turn `addNumber` into a curried arrow function:
 ```javascript {hl_Lines="3"}
 const isNonNegative = element => element >= 0
 const isEven = element => element % 2 === 0